Arnold Fanck: Biography

-With The Daughter of the Samurai and other "culture films", Fanck decided to cooperate with the Nazi regime.
-Soon afterwards, he produced A German Robinson Crusoe (1938/40) a propaganda film for Bavaria Filmkunst.
-Arnold Fanck joined the NSDAP in April 1940.
+With The Daughter of the Samurai and other "culture films," Fanck decided to cooperate with the Nazi regime.
+Soon afterward, he produced A German Robinson Crusoe (1938/40) a propaganda film for Bavaria Filmkunst.
+Fanck joined the NSDAP in April 1940.

 In 1944 he made a documentary about the sculptor Arno Breker called Arno Breker – Harte Zeit, starke Kunst.
 After World War II, Fanck's main films made during the regime were proscribed by the Allied military governments.
 Fanck received no further job offers and went to work as a lumberjack.

 After the screening of his film The Eternal Dream at the mountain film festival in Trento in 1957, Fanck was once again recognized for his artistic achievements.
 In order to survive his economic difficulties, however, he was forced to sell the rights to his films to a friend, until TV broadcasts improved his situation.

 Fanck died on 28 September 1974 in Freiburg im Breisgau, Germany, at the age of 85.
 He is buried in the Hauptfriedhof in Freiburg.